 Rugby player Jonathan Joseph’s hair transplant

-If you trust the clinic that performed your first procedure, they should usually be your first port of call.
-They performed the surgery, so they’re best placed to know why your hair transplant hasn’t given you the results you were hoping for.
+If you trust the hair transplant clinic that performed your first procedure, they should usually be your first port of call.
+They performed the hair transplant operation, so they’re best placed to know why your hair transplant hasn’t given you the results you were hoping for.

-But some clinics have clear red flags that you may not have noticed until after your procedure, such as:
+However, some hair transplant clinics have clear red flags that you may not have noticed until after your procedure, such as:

 These can all contribute to a failed hair transplant.
 So if your clinic displays any of these red flags, it’s best to seek a second opinion from another clinic for your next procedure.